LazarusID/embedded-life/docs/class-itinerary.md

 1. Dicussion of Test Doubles, with emphasis on mocks.
 1. Show example of a working mock (see displaytests branch).
 1. Start implementing mocks to perform tests.
+1. Run on hardware, iterate and write tests based on lessons learned.